Zenitel-AS/ZenitelConnectProSDK/readme.md

 ---

-Here�s the enhanced **Handlers** description with method return types included:
+Here’s the enhanced **Handlers** description with method return types included:

 ---